Isaak Brodsky: Life and career

-Brodsky was born in the village of Sofiyivka near Berdyansk in modern day Ukraine to Yisrael, a Jewish merchant.
-He studied at Odessa Art Academy and the Imperial Academy of Arts in Saint Petersburg.
+Brodsky was born in the village of Sofiyivka near Berdiansk in modern day Ukraine to Yisrael, a Jewish merchant.
+He studied at Odesa Art Academy and the Imperial Academy of Arts in Saint Petersburg.
 For five years he studied at the Academy under Ilya Repin.
 In 1916, he joined the Jewish Society for the Encouragement of the Arts.
 When Brodsky asked Lenin to autograph his painting Lenin, he said: "I am signing to what I don't agree with for the first time".

 Brodsky was on good terms with many leading Russian painters, including his mentor, Ilya Repin.
 He was an avid art collector who donated numerous first-class paintings to museums in his native Ukraine and elsewhere.
 His art collection included important works by Repin, Vasily Surikov, Valentin Serov, Isaak Levitan, Mikhail Vrubel, and Boris Kustodiev.

-Brodsky was an Honoured Artist of the Russian SFSR and a member of the Union of Russian Artists.
+Brodsky was an Honoured Worker of the Arts Industry of the RSFSR and a member of the Union of Russian Artists.
 He was the first painter to be awarded the Order of Lenin.
 In 1934, he was appointed Director of the All-Russian Academy of Arts.
-From 1934 to 1939, he was also a head of personal Art workshop in institute, where his pupils included the well-known Soviet painters: Nikolai Timkov, Alexander Laktionov, Yuri Neprintsev, Piotr Belousov, Piotr Vasiliev, Mikhail Kozell and others.
+From 1934 to 1939, he was also a head of personal Art workshop in institute, where his pupils included the well-known Soviet painters: Nikolai Timkov, Aleksandr Laktionov, Yuri Neprintsev, Piotr Belousov, Piotr Vasiliev, Mikhail Kozell and others.